TheIronWolfModding/rF2SharedMemoryMapPlugin/README.md

 Plugin is built using VS 2015 Community Edition, targeting VC12 (VS 2013) runtime, since rF2 comes with VC12 redist.

 ## Refresh Rates:
-* Telemetry - 90FPS, but sometinmes game sends same values twice, so effective rate is 50FPS (provided there's no mutex contention).
+* Telemetry - 90FPS, but it appears that game sends same values twice, so effective rate is 50FPS (provided there's no mutex contention).
+This might be due to my particular processor speed, so your mileage may vary.
 * Scoring - 5FPS.
 * Extended - 5FPS and on tracked callback by the game.